Supporting Efficient and Healthy School Investments

 The Efficient and Healthy Schools campaign is an interagency effort between DOE, the Environmental Protection Agency, and the Department of Education that provides recognition and technical assistance to school districts seeking to implement high-impact indoor air quality and efficiency improvements that will reduce energy bills and improve student and teacher health.
-To date, 26 school districts across 16 states have joined or are prepared to join the campaign—representing over 1,500,000 students in 2,600 individual school.
+To date, 42 school districts across 24 states have joined or are prepared to join the campaign—representing over 2.8 million students in 3,400 individual schools.
 On April 4, the campaign announced its first round of recognition to eight school districts for their best-in-class efforts across four categories: Efficient HVAC Technologies, Inspection & maintenance, Ongoing Monitoring & Analytics, and Team Approach to Support Strategic Investments.
 The inaugural honorees include:

 - Adams 12 Five Star Schools, Colorado